bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 And then that's so let's say I have a proof I have one Bitcoin, one Bitcoin output, 10x.
 So now it gives me the ability to advertise 10 Bitcoin worth of channels.
 Right.
-And then I can give a channel announcement and you kind of just, you don't need to, you don't go verify it on chain.
+And then I can give a channel announcement and you kind of just, you don't need to, you don't go verify it onchain.
 You just, you know, I've already proved, I've already like,

 Mark Erhardt: 00:20:54